Earnings, resources stocks help European shares hold at 21-month highs

 Elsewhere a rebound in basic resources stocks and gains among energy firms also helped support the market, with miners up after a rise in the underlying price of copper.

-Shares in Belgian materials group Umicore rose 3.3 percent, supported by a positive broker note from Berenberg whose analysts also upped their target price for the stock.
-Likewise Henderson's shares gained 2.3 percent after UBS upgraded the asset management firm to "buy" from "neutral", citing its planned merger with U.S. fund firm Janus Capital .
+Shares in Belgian materials group Umicore rose 4.3 percent, supported by a positive broker note from Berenberg whose analysts also upped their target price for the stock.
+Likewise Henderson's shares gained nearly 3 percent after UBS upgraded the asset management firm to "buy" from "neutral", citing its planned merger with U.S. fund firm Janus Capital.

 "Significantly enhanced scale, distribution and diversification see (Henderson) better equipped to deal with ongoing headwinds from a gradual global shift to passive and rising regulatory costs," analysts at UBS said in a note.

-Shares in jewellery maker Pandora gave up early gains to end down 6.6 percent lower after its update, while Apple supplier Dialog Semiconductor retreated 0.2 percent with analysts pointing to the chipmaker's weaker guidance for the second quarter in which it expects to see a dip in revenues.
+Britain's Micro Focus was the biggest STOXX faller, slumping more than 8 percent after saying that revenue at Hewlett-Packard Enterprise, the U.S. company it is buying, dropped around 10 percent in the last quarter.

-Britain's Micro Focus slumped 5.6 percent after saying that revenue at Hewlett-Packard Enterprise, the U.S. company it is buying, dropped around 10 percent in the last quarter.
+Shares in jewellery maker Pandora gave up early gains to trade more than 4 percent lower after its update, while Apple supplier Dialog Semiconductor retreated 2.3 percent with analysts pointing to the chipmaker's weaker guidance for the second quarter in which it expects to see a dip in revenues.

 British utility Centrica came under pressure after Prime Minister Theresa May pledged to cap energy prices if she is re-elected in June's general election.
-Centrica's shares fell 1.2 percent.
-(Reporting by Kit Rees and Danilo Masoni; Editing by Gareth Jones)
+Centrica's shares fell 2 percent.